 The Red panda or lesser panda (Ailurus fulgens) (F. Cuvier, 1825) is an endangered species recognized as one of the flagship species worldwide.
 Red panda is mainly confined in its distribution in eastern Himalaya biodiversity hotspot with its adjacent areas in northeast India, Bhutan, Nepal, northern Myanmar, western Sichuan and Yunnan Provinces of China (Reid et al., 1991; Yonzon et al., 1991; Choudhury, 2001; Williams 2003; Zaw et al., 2008; Dorji et al., 2011).
-There are two subspecies of the red panda namely Ailurus fulgens fulgens and Ailurus fulgens styani.
-Subspecies A.f. fulgens is widely distributed in the Himalayan range starting from Nepal through northeast India, Bhutan and China (Bahuguna et al., 1998; Pradhan et al., 2001; Choudhury, 2001; Zhang et al., 2009; Dorji et al., 2011; Bista et al., 2017) while A. f. styaniis is found in a limited area of the Hengduan mountains in Sichuan and the East Nujiang River in Yunnan Province of China and northern Myanmar and the Salween (Nu Jiang) river probably separates the two subspecies of the red panda (Wei et al., 1999; Zaw et al., 2008)
+The red panda has two subspecies, Ailurus fulgens fulgens and Ailurus fulgens styani.
+Subspecies A.f. fulgens is widely distributed in the Himalayan range starting from Nepal through northeast India, Bhutan and China (Bahuguna et al., 1998; Pradhan et al., 2001; Choudhury, 2001; Zhang et al., 2009; Dorji et al., 2011; Bista et al., 2017) while A. f. styani is found in a limited area of the Hengduan mountains in Sichuan and the East Nujiang River in Yunnan Province of China and northern Myanmar and the Salween (Nu Jiang) river probably separates the two subspecies of the red panda (Wei et al., 1999; Zaw et al., 2008)